 After you set up subscriptions, your customers can make scheduled purchases in a repeating frequency.
 To see information about your subscriptions, you must be using a subscription app from the Shopify App Store.
 If you have a subscription app installed, then subscription information becomes available in the following areas of your Shopify admin:

-To use subscriptions, you must be using Shopify Payments as your primary payment gateway.
+To use subscriptions, you must be using one of the following gateways as your payment gateway:

 Customers can't use accelerated checkouts such as Amazon Pay, Apple Pay, Google Pay, Klarna, mollie iDEAL, Shop Pay, and Sofort, to purchase subscriptions.

 Using subscriptions in the Shopify admin

 Before you complete any of the set up steps in the Shopify admin, you need to complete the setup in the subscription app from the Shopify App Store you installed in your Shopify admin.